Atharwa351/Portfolio/README.md

 # 📊 Atharva Malawade — Revenue & GTM Analytics Portfolio

 ## TL;DR
-I build **production-grade analytics and GTM data systems under real-world constraints**, typically in environments where usable data infrastructure does not exist.
+I build and own **production-grade analytics and GTM data systems under real-world constraints**, typically in environments where usable data infrastructure does not exist.

 This portfolio shows how **messy, decaying business data** is transformed into **decision-ready operating systems** that directly shape targeting, prioritization, forecasting, and execution.